hilmysyarif/Cryptocurrency-faucet-script/README.md

 1. Download or clone this repository
 2. Upload the files to your ftp folder
-3. Create a Database and import faucet.sql
+3. Create a database and import faucet.sql
 4. Open the config.php and edit all settings to suit your needs
 5. Create a .htaccess and .htpasswd for the cronjob folders /cron/ and /lib/proxy_filter/cron/, so just you can fire them!
 6. Create cronjob(s):